joelfeodiyoup/isometric_engine_2024/README.md

 - add a sql database?
 - get push notifications from the server
 - make all the modal styling consistent with heading etc.
-- add some unit tests
-- add proper typing to back end
+- add proper typing to back end (some weird stuff with apollo typing.
+I think it's a slight nightmare.)
 - import graphql types into front end by schema introspection
+- handle login error messages